elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-guidelines-of-apa-formatting-and-why-are-they-important-in-academic-writing.md

 url: /learn/education-studies/questions/what-are-the-key-guidelines-of-apa-formatting-and-why-are-they-important-in-academic-writing
 score: -1.0
 related_article1:
-    id: 168644
+    id: 168642
-    title: Why is evidence important in persuasive writing, and how does it enhance credibility?
+    title: >-
+        How do supporting styles contribute to the main objective of a piece of writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-evidence-important-in-persuasive-writing-and-how-does-it-enhance-credibility
+    url: /learn/education-studies/questions/how-do-supporting-styles-contribute-to-the-main-objective-of-a-piece-of-writing
 related_article2:
-    id: 168648
+    id: 168634
-    title: How does grammar impact the clarity and professionalism of writing?
+    title: >-
+        In what professional contexts is expository writing most commonly used?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-grammar-impact-the-clarity-and-professionalism-of-writing
+    url: /learn/education-studies/questions/in-what-professional-contexts-is-expository-writing-most-commonly-used
 related_article3:
-    id: 168646
+    id: 168637
-    title: How can feedback be effectively implemented to improve writing?
+    title: >-
+        What are the defining features of a narrative report, and how does it differ from other reports?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-feedback-be-effectively-implemented-to-improve-writing
+    url: /learn/education-studies/questions/what-are-the-defining-features-of-a-narrative-report-and-how-does-it-differ-from-other-reports
 related_article4:
-    id: 168636
+    id: 168644
-    title: How do anecdotes and personal experiences enhance a personal narrative?
+    title: >-
+        Why is evidence important in persuasive writing, and how does it enhance credibility?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-anecdotes-and-personal-experiences-enhance-a-personal-narrative
+    url: /learn/education-studies/questions/why-is-evidence-important-in-persuasive-writing-and-how-does-it-enhance-credibility
 related_article5:
-    id: 168631
+    id: 168645
-    title: What are some common techniques used in persuasive writing to engage the audience?
+    title: >-
+        What is the purpose of a writing portfolio, and how is it typically structured?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-techniques-used-in-persuasive-writing-to-engage-the-audience
+    url: /learn/education-studies/questions/what-is-the-purpose-of-a-writing-portfolio-and-how-is-it-typically-structured
 ---

 &nbsp;